lucaligabo/EPICODE/README.md

 This repository contains the exercises, challenges, and projects developed during the EPICODE course in Python, AI, and Machine Learning.

 The main folder acts as a central hub for all the course modules.
-Each child folder represents a specific lesson, exercise, or challenge.
+Each child folder represents the Module with specific lesson, exercise, or challenge.
 The final project for each module will be push in another main repository.

 ## Current status